Zamba (artform)

-Zamba is a traditional dance of Argentina.
-It is a style of Argentine music and Argentine folk dance.
+Zamba is an Argentinian music genre and a folk dance.
 Zamba is very different from its homophone, the samba - musically, rhythmically, temperamentally, in the steps of the dance and in its costume.
 It has six beats to the bar and is a majestic dance, performed by couples who circle each other waving white handkerchiefs very elegantly.
 It has common elements with the cueca.

 Zambas are composed about many themes, from those that celebrate people or events of Argentine history, to those that describe the beauty of a region, or of its women.
 There are zambas of political protest, and even one called Aerolíneas Argentinas.
 The bombo legüero drum is prominent in the playing of the zamba.

 Name and origin

 The name "zamba" refers to a colonial term for zambo (people that are descendants of Amerindian and African people).
 It is therefore called zamba because its lyrical content was aimed at its native listeners.